NONM0792A Test and Tag Using a Portable Appliance Tester (PAT)

 You will be asked to agree and consent before continuing with your enrolment.

-For all phone enrolments – proof of identity (50 points) must be provided before any enrolment can proceed – see the list below – e.g.
+For all phone enrolments – Unique Student Identifier (USI) or proof of identity (50 points) must be provided before any enrolment can proceed – see the list below – e.g.

 - Birth Certificate (70 points),